bartfeenstra/betty/documentation/development/plugin/presence-role.rst

 Creating a presence role
 ------------------------

 #.
-Create a new class that extends :py:class:`betty.model.presence_role.PresenceRole` and implements the abstract methods,
+Create a new class that extends :py:class:`betty.ancestry.presence_role.PresenceRole` and implements the abstract methods,
    for example:

    .. code-block:: python

      from typing import override
-     from betty.model.presence_role import PresenceRole
+     from betty.ancestry.presence_role import PresenceRole

      class MyPresenceRole(PresenceRole):
        @override